code-423n4/2022-05-cally/README.md

 uint256[] public strikeOptions = [1 ether, 2 ether, ...
 6765 ether]
 ```

 This means that instead of storing a `uint256` for the strike and premium values, we can just store a single `uint8` index that references one of those options in the array.
-The cost here is flexibility since a user is limited to our predefined set of strike/premium options.
+The cost here is flexibility since a user is limited to our predefined set of starting strike/premium options.

 ### Automatic auction starting